-Cliche but mandatory disclaimer that I’m not a doctor.
+Cliché but essential disclaimer that I’m not a doctor.

-It seems that there are two main thinking camps when it comes to the flu shot.
+It seems that there are two main camps when it comes to the flu shot.

 - Either you believe that the flu shot absolutely causes the flu and you should never take it, or…

-- You believe it’s actually impossible to get the flu from the flu shot, and that anyone who disagrees probably also thinks the flat earth climate changed on 9/11.
+- You believe it’s actually impossible to get sick from the flu shot, and that anyone who disagrees is a conspiracy theorist.

 Keep in mind that one doctor does not make data.

-- The flu shot doesn’t contain live virus so it’s not capable of actually giving you the flu.
+- The flu shot does not contain live virus so it’s not capable of actually giving you the flu.
+SOURCE

-- The shot works by stimulating the immune system, so when someone gets it there’s an immune response that can actually make you feel sick for a bit—unrelated to the actual flu.
+- The shot works by stimulating the immune system, so when someone gets it there’s an immune response that can actually make you sick for a day or two, which is not the flu.

-Given those numbers, there’s simply no question that many, many people have gotten the flu right after getting the vaccine.
+Think about how those three facts combine in situations where hundreds of thousands of people are getting sick, getting the vaccine, and getting the flu all at once.
+Given those numbers, there’s simply no question that many, many people have gotten the flu right after getting the shot.
 Period.
-It’s just a matter of probability and coincidence.
+It’s just a matter of probability.

 Does that mean the shot caused the flu?
 No.